qmk/qmk_firmware/keyboards/a_dux/keymaps/daliusd/readme.md

   This is controlled by FLOW_TERM and defaults to 10.
 I do not recommend setting this to higher than 30.

-* Another annoying feature of Callum layer is one shot keys frozen until you cancel them.
+* Another annoying feature of Callum layer is one shot keys are frozen until you cancel them.
 This is problem when you use one hand for keyboard and another for mouse.
 E.g. you click Ctrl and mouse to get some menu, and then you want to click some item in that menu.
 You have to remember to cancel one shot in such situation.
 I have added default 500ms period (can be changed using FLOW_ONESHOT_TERM) where you have to press next key.
   Otherwise oneshot is canceled.